NEUBIAS/training-resources/_modules/tool_installation.md

   - "Install the required software for the workshop"

 motivation: |
   Provide instructions for installing the software required for this workshop.
+Please follow the instructions given by your trainer regarding which software you will need!

 concept_map: >
   graph TD